 4. Communing with yourself

-In stillness we get to know who we are.
+In stillness, we get to know who we are.
 Taking time to be still, alone, to simply be, supports you in getting to know yourself and your dreams, and gives you space to correct your course if you have lost your way.
-It helps you to shine a light onto negative cycles and habitual patterns.
+It helps you to shine a light on negative cycles and habitual patterns.
 Simply noticing what you ‘do’ is the first step to healing.
-Observing with kindness, acceptance and humour is key to disrupting the cycle, as criticism keeps us locked into these negative patterns.
+Observing with kindness, acceptance, and humor is key to disrupting the cycle, as criticism keeps us locked into these negative patterns.